Luis Arraez Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.61 team ERA ranks 24th among all league pitching staffs.
+- The Nationals have a 4.63 team ERA that ranks 25th across all league pitching staffs.

-- Nationals pitchers combine to surrender the fifth-most home runs in baseball (92 total, 1.4 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs allowed (93 total, 1.4 per game).

-- Williams (3-4) takes the mound for the Nationals in his 14th start of the season.
-He's put together a 4.11 ERA in 65 2/3 innings pitched, with 52 strikeouts.
+- Irvin (1-3) gets the starting nod for the Nationals in his eighth start of the season.
+He's put together a 6.10 ERA in 31 2/3 innings pitched, with 23 strikeouts.

-- In his most recent time out on Sunday against the Atlanta Braves, the righty tossed five innings, giving up two earned runs while surrendering seven hits.
+- The righty's most recent time out came on Tuesday, June 6 against the Arizona Diamondbacks, when he went four innings, surrendering four earned runs while allowing five hits.

-- In 13 games this season, the 31-year-old has amassed a 4.11 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .264 to opposing hitters.
+- The 26-year-old has an ERA of 6.10, with 6.7 strikeouts per nine innings, in seven games this season.
+Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.